Getting to know Italy’s City of Canals through a 2 days in Venice itinerary is an entirely wonderful–and entirely unique–experience.

 Before going into different options for experiencing Venice’s canals, I do want to take a moment for a quick reality check: Venice’s canals can be very crowded!

-Sounds obvious, but if you’re dreaming of a peaceful experience alone in a canal, here’s what we recommend: if possible, arrange to board your gondola as far away from Piazza San Marco and the Rialto Bridge as you can.
+Sounds obvious, but if you’re dreaming of a peaceful experience alone in a canal, we recommend boarding your gondola as far away from Piazza San Marco and the Rialto Bridge as you can.

 There are gondola docking points–for lack of a better word–all over the city, including in less congested neighborhoods like Dorsoduro.